Cameron McIntyre, PhD – Principal Investigator

 Sinem Balta Beylergil, PhD – Postdoctoral Fellow

 Sinem is a postdoctoral fellow originally from Turkey.
-She graduated from Bogazici University in Istanbul, Turkey, with a BS in Electrical and Electronics Engineering (with a specialization in Control Systems) and a MS in Biomedical Engineering.
-After a five-year experience as a biomedical engineer in several healthcare companies including GE Healthcare, she decided to pursue a PhD in neuroscience.
-She obtained her PhD degree in computational neuroscience at the Technical University of Berlin in Germany.
-In her PhD dissertation, she used reinforcement learning models and functional magnetic resonance imaging to understand reward-based learning and decision making impairments in alcohol use disorder.
+She graduated from Bogazici University in Istanbul, Turkey, with a BS in Systems and Control Engineering and an MS in Biomedical Engineering.
+After a five-year experience as a biomedical engineer in several global healthcare companies, she obtained her Ph.D. in computational neuroscience from the Technical University of Berlin.
+In her Ph.D. dissertation, she used reinforcement learning models, Bayesian inference and brain imaging to understand the reward-based learning and decision-making impairments in alcohol addiction.
 Sinem joined our lab in the fall of 2016.
-Her research focuses on developing a clinical decision support system that uses machine learning and assists clinicians to provide individualized treatment for Parkinson’s patients.
+Her current research focuses on using deep brain stimulation to modulate the self-motion perception to restore balance in Parkinson’s Disease.
+Additionally, she is interested in using quantitative data and machine learning to assist with the diagnosis and treatment decisions for patients with movement disorders.

 Kelsey Bower, BS – Graduate Student